SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 * Fix occupant schema.
 * Create CRUD operations for occupants.
-* Create routes for occupantscontrollers.
+* Create routes for occupants controllers.
 * Test occupants routes with Postman.
 * Implement- unit test for the develop endpoints